-In this unit, we explore how these types of images can inﬂuence consumers because of the role that culture, subculture, groups, and families have in inﬂuencing consumers in their consumption-related decision-making.
+In this unit, we explore how these types of images can inﬂuence consumers because of the role that culture, subculture, groups, and families have in inﬂuencing people in their consumption-related decision-making.

 Culture

-According anthropologist Edward Tylor (1871), culture is “that complex whole that includes knowledge, beliefs, art, laws, morals, customs, and any other capabilities acquired by humans as members of society” (Mothersbaugh & Hawkins, 2016, p.
+According to anthropologist Edward Tylor (1871), culture is “that complex whole that includes knowledge, beliefs, art, laws, morals, customs, and any other capabilities acquired by humans as members of society” (Mothersbaugh & Hawkins, 2016, p.
 40).
 Simply put, culture is a society’s personality.
 Things that we learn and do as a member of a society can be considered cultural.
-Culture varies from society to society as each society has a different way of doing things, different learned behaviors that are explic-

-itly and implicitly shared and adopted by members of that society.
-Individual idiosyn- cratic behavior does not constitute culture.
-Nor does behavior of a biological nature; experiencing hunger, yawning, wearing clothes to protect oneself from the cold are not cultural practices.
-However, how people speciﬁcally do these things can be considered be cultural; using fork or chopsticks to eat one or multiple meals per day, covering one’s mouth when yawning, and wearing hijab or burqa are practices speciﬁc to partic- ular societies.
+Culture varies from society to society as each society has a different way of doing things, i.e., different learned behaviors that are explicitly and implicitly shared and adopted by members of that society.
+Individual idiosyncratic behavior does not constitute culture.
+Similarly, behavior of a biological nature, experiencing hunger, yawning, and wearing clothes to protect oneself from the cold are not cultural practices.
+However, how people speciﬁcally do these things can be considered cultural; using a fork or chopsticks to eat one or multiple meals per day, covering one’s mouth when yawning, and wearing a hijab or burqa are practices speciﬁc to particular societies.

 Elements of Culture

-To understand the multi-faceted dimensions of culture, we ﬁrst need to deﬁne the ele- ments of culture.
+To understand the multifaceted dimensions of culture, we ﬁrst need to deﬁne the elements of culture.
 Here, we will speciﬁcally explore values, norms, rituals, knowledge and myths, and art as elements of culture.

 Values

-Values are the ideas of society about what in life is worthy of pursuit and how those pursuits should be conducted; values are desirable ends as well as desirable means to those ends.
-Values often characterize a society: democratic and modern societies gen- erally value liberty, equality, and individual rights while in many traditional societies, individual rights and liberties are deemed subservient to the rights of the group, tribe, or clan.
-The link between values and consumer behavior is exempliﬁed in the value- attitude-behavior hierarchy model, in which researchers posit that values affect atti- tudes that lead to speciﬁc consumer behavior (Arnould, Price, & Zinkham, 2004).
-An example provided by Arnould et al. suggests that a culture that puts high value on security and self-conﬁdence is more likely to have positive attitudes about preventive dental care, resulting in more consumers seeking toothpaste that provides preventive beneﬁts.
+Values are the ideas a society has about what in life is worthy of pursuit and how those pursuits should be conducted; values are desirable ends as well as desirable means to those ends.
+Values often characterize a society: democratic and modern societies generally value liberty, equality, and individual rights while in many traditional societies, individual rights and liberties are deemed subservient to the rights of the group, tribe, or clan.
+The link between values and consumer behavior is exempliﬁed in the value- attitude-behavior hierarchy model, in which researchers posit that values affect attitudes that lead to speciﬁc consumer behaviors (Arnould, Price, & Zinkham, 2004).
+An example provided by Arnould et al. suggests that a culture that puts a high value on security and self-conﬁdence is more likely to have positive attitudes about preventive dental care, resulting in more consumers seeking toothpaste that provides preventive beneﬁts.

-Values that have the most impact on consumer behavior can be divided into three cat- egories: 1) self-oriented, 2) other-oriented, and 3) environment-oriented (Mothersbaugh
+Values that have the most impact on consumer behavior can be divided into three categories: 1) self-oriented, 2) other-oriented, and 3) environment-oriented (Mothersbaugh

 & Hawkins, 2016).